Sumitkumar09876/BiomedNLP-HealthPredict/README.md

 *   ⚠️ **Polypharmacy Risk Assessment:** Identification of potential risks associated with using multiple medications concurrently.
 *   🩺 **Disease Prediction:** Prediction of the likely disease a patient might be suffering from, based on their presented symptoms.

-**[Optional: Insert a GIF or short video demo here showing the interactive widget in action.
-This significantly enhances the "interactive" feel of the README.]**

 ## Table of Contents

 *   [Project Overview](#project-overview)